All our homes have a COVID-19 Management Plan.

 There are a range of other benefits too.
 Palliative care also:

-• Ensures patient autonomy by putting the patient's decision-making first
+• Ensures resident autonomy by putting the resident's decision-making first

-• Assists patients and their families to understand treatment options and plans
+• Assists residents and their families to understand treatment options and plans

 • Centres physical, mental and spiritual health